shakes76/PatternFlow/recognition/s4581401-VQVAE/README.md

 <p align = "center"><img src = "./images/PixelCNN_image.PNG", height = 400></p>

-To correctly define the conditional probaility of the prior predicted pixels to predict the next pixel, a mask is applied so that pixels which have not been predicted are not considered in the convolution operation.
+To correctly define the conditional probability of the prior predicted pixels to predict the next pixel, a mask is applied so that pixels which have not been predicted are not considered in the convolution operation.

 **Types of Masked Convolution Layer**